Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Gratuity = daily wage × gratuity days per year × completed service years

-This formula applies to limited and old unlimited contracts, unless you fall under domestic worker rules.
+The formula applies to limited and old unlimited contracts, unless you fall under domestic worker rules.

 What Counts as Basic Salary?